 - When the oil is hot, allow the venison to saute for 5-7 minutes or until the edges start to brown.
 Remove the venison from the pot and set aside.

 - Turn the heat down to medium and add the potatoes, carrots, celery and onion.
 Allow the vegetables to saute for about 8-10 minutes, or until they begin to soften.

 - Then, add the garlic, herbs de Provence, salt and pepper and cook for an additional minute before adding the tomatoes, broth and Worcestershire sauce.
+Then, add the venison back to the pot.
 Stir well and bring the stew to a boil.

 - Once a boil is reached, turn the heat to low, cover the pot with a lid, and allow the stew to simmer for 1-2 hours until the venison is tender.

 - Serve hot (is amazing with crusty bread).